 McAfee Labs found that the two mobile banking Trojans used poor cloud security coding practices, allowing researchers to examine how they work.
 These mobile banking Trojans abused root privileges to silently install malicious code and enabled an SMS message scheme to steal credit card numbers and execute fraudulent transactions.
 McAfee Labs’ partners in this investigation notified the back-end service provider, which blocked access from these Trojans to their back-end services.

-Intel Security recommends that users download mobile apps only from well-known sources and install security technology on all mobile devices.
-Click this link for more information on the mobile app banking scheme.
+McAfee recommends that users download mobile apps only from well-known sources and install security technology on all mobile devices.

 New, stealthy macro malware rides social engineering to six-year high